westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

 PRCD-1271 : Failed to unset commit outcome because the failover type is set to TRANSACTION
 </pre>

-I tested with sqlplus, but AC is not working, the ORA-41412 is always reported, and the failover failed.
+I tested with sqlplus, but AC is not working, the ORA-41412 is always reported, and the failover failed.<br/>
-But, it is working fine with JDBC
+But, it is working fine with JDBC<br/>
-    How To Test Application Continuity Using A Standalone Java Program (Doc ID 1602233.1)
+<p dir="ltr" style="margin-left: 20px; margin-right: 0px">How To Test Application Continuity Using A Standalone Java Program (Doc ID 1602233.1)</p>

-However, the code has some problems, we modified a little bit to demo NLS_DATE_FORMAT replay and transaction failover.<br/>
+However, the code has some problems, I modified it a little bit to demo NLS_DATE_FORMAT replay, transaction failover, and the replay of mutable SYS_GUID().<br/>
-The sql we want to pretect should be in between beginRequest() and endRequest() functions.<br/>
+The sql we want to protect should be in between beginRequest() and endRequest() functions.<br/>
+The database user must be grant "keep sysguid" for the mutable GUID replay to get the original GUID, otherwise, a new GUID will be used in replay.

 <pre class="prettyprint lang-java linenums=1 ">
+SQL> grant keep sysguid to ctais2;
+// AcTest.java
 import java.sql.*;
 import oracle.jdbc.*;
 public class AcTest